alixconstantin/OhMyFood-v2/README.md

 # OhMyFood-v2
 Final version of OhMyFood

-All commits can be found at https://github.com/alixconstantin/ohMyFood
+The main commits can be found at https://github.com/alixconstantin/ohMyFood

+Here is the final version of the code, the other repo is not complete